Dev2ser/devser/README.md

 # Installation

-You can install the project via cloning it with HTTPS:
+You can install the project via cloning it with HTTPS:<br />
 `git clone https://github.com/Dev2ser/devser.git`

-or with SSH:
+or with SSH:<br />
 `git clone git@github.com:Dev2ser/devser.git`

 or by downloading the source code!